iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 ### Azure Portal

-The Azure Portal is often underestimated by IaC enthusiasts, but it has its merits.
+IaC enthusiasts often underestimate the Azure Portal, but it has its merits.
 Here's when it shines:

 Good for:

-- **Education**: the portal provides an intuitive way to grasp Azure concepts, making it accessible to a wide audience.
+- **Education**: the portal provides an intuitive way to grasp Azure concepts, making it accessible to a broad audience.
 - **Everyday observation in read-only mode**: when you need to view resources quickly or monitor your Azure environment
-- **Troubleshooting**:iIt's an irreplacable tool for diagnosing issues and finding solutions, especially for Networking
+- **Troubleshooting**:iIt's an irreplaceable tool for diagnosing issues and finding solutions, especially for Networking
 - **Emergency changes**: in urgent situations, it allows for quick manual interventions, saving time when IaC automation isn't feasible.

 Bad for: